Essentials List for Minimalist Living

 2. TIDY

-Organize items as you haul them out of your garage with the goal that you don’t have to move them twice.
-A part for tools, equipment, patio, house decor, and pile that you plan to sell or dispose of.
+Organize items as you haul them out of your garage so you don’t have to move them twice.
+A part for tools, equipment, patio, house decor, and piles that you plan to sell or dispose of.

 3. EVALUATE